 Consumer media anthropology is an emerging subfield of anthropology.
 It started within visual anthropology, a cross disciplinary area that looks at visual representation in film, art, photographs, movies.
 Since anthropology is a holistic science, the ways in which these visual objects are embedded in the context of culture and society is key.

 Media can be defined as a cultural phenomenon; a cultural system that contributes to the social construction of reality.
-By extension, consumer media anthropology is the field that studies the way culture shapes society through commercial mass media.
-The idea is that media and brands mediate meaning.
+By extension, consumer media anthropology is the field that studies the way culture shapes society through commercialization mass mediated artifacts.
+The idea is that brands and context mediate meaning.

-The picture above is an example of consumer media anthropology.
+The picture on this page can be analyzed using consumer media anthropology.
 This “white Coke” picture was taken in Mexico City on a busy commercial street full of street vendors.
 The plastic soda bottles, once a medium to communicate brand meaning, has now been repurposed by resourceful merchants to hold a homemade cleaning solution.
 The meaning of the branded visual artifact now takes on a new life in a different context.